stobinaator/strava_stats/README.md

 ## templates/leaflet_*.html
 - `app.py` reads run/walk.csvs, takes polyline information and forwards it to the 2 template files - one for each activity - to visualize them.

-## start
-- To start the Flask instance - run in terminal `python app.py`. </br>
-- Open your browser http://127.0.0.1:5001/X , X can be runs or walks. </br>

 ## NEW
 - Locations drop-down menu with 2 buttons, one for Veliko Tarnovo and one for Karlsruhe.
 It just saves time dragging from one location to the other, and vice-versa.</br>
 - 2 new buttons.
 Walks/Runs, each one appears next to the drop-down menu.
 Redirects automatically instead of changing the link manually</br>

 ## TODO
-1. Add a drop-down menu named 'Locations' and when clicked it will show both (now existing) buttons.</br>

 overlay all run and walk workouts with different colors.